1) I have placed a deposit with you for a Cavachon puppy. What happens next?

 6) Is it safe to send my Cavachon puppy through the airlines?

 However, we are fortunate to be able to hand carry our puppies aboard the airplane and accompany them (inside the regular cabin) to their destination.
 The fee for our families will be the regular cost of round trip airfare plus approximately $150 to bring the puppy on board.
-We do not charge for our own time to deliver the puppy; it is only the airfare.
+If it is a lengthy flight, there will be a cost for our time as well.
+Many of our families do fly in themselves to pick up their pups!

 7) Do we need to hire an in-home dog trainer for our Cavachon puppy?